Shrinkhla02/Address-Book/README.md

 6. The frontend will be accessible at `http://localhost:3000`.

-## Key Features

-- Feature 1: [Description]
-- Feature 2: [Description]
-- Feature 3: [Description]

 ## Enhancement Opportunities

 The current system has several areas where improvements can be made:

 1. **Data Expansion**: While the current dataset contains approximately 1,200 records, the database and indexing structure support significant scaling.

-2. **Search Optimization**: The search functionality is currently indexed for performance, but additional filtering options could enhance user experience.

-3. **Authentication System**: Implementing a more robust user authentication and authorization system.
+2. **Authentication System**: Implementing a more robust user authentication and authorization system.

-4. **Analytics Dashboard**: Adding visualization tools to provide insights from the data.

-5. **API Documentation**: Expanding the API documentation with Swagger or similar tools.

 ## Troubleshooting